PrefectHQ/prefect/README.md

 **"Don't Panic"**

-Prefect 2.0 and Orion are under active development and may change rapidly.
-For production use, we recommend [Prefect Core](https://github.com/prefecthq/prefect).
+Prefect 2.0 and Orion are beta software under active development and may change rapidly.
+For production use, we recommend [Prefect 1.0](https://github.com/prefecthq/prefect).

 ---

 ## Hello, Orion!

-Prefect is the easiest way to transform any function into a unit of work that can be observed and governed by orchestration rules.
+Powered by Orion, Prefect is the easiest way to transform any function into a unit of work that can be observed and governed by orchestration rules.

 Add workflow features like retries, distributed execution, scheduling, caching, and much more, with minimal changes to your code.
 Every activity is tracked and becomes visible in the Orion Dashboard.